 A FATHER’S DESPERATE RESCUE, Copyright © 2016 by Amelia Autin Lam

-If you enjoyed this excerpt from A Father’s Desperate Rescue, it can be ordered from Amazon, Barnes&Noble, BooksAMillion, eBooks, and Harlequin.
+If you enjoyed this excerpt from A Father’s Desperate Rescue, it can be ordered from Amazon, Barnes&Noble, BooksAMillion, and eBooks.